About Sean Ondes

 Finding My Stride

 I wanted to find a way to help people just starting out.
 I wanted to help the people that have an idea but aren't sure how to develop it.
-The people that I was thinking about needed someone to show them the ropes of developing an online marketing strategy, identifying their customers, and polishing it all until it was glassy smooth and totally professional looking.
+The people who I was thinking of needed someone to show them the ropes of developing an online marketing strategy, identifying their customers, and polishing it all until it was glassy smooth and until it worked.

-I found out that this was the way I could really add value for my customers.
+I found that this was the way I could really add value for my customers.

 These days I spend my time in almost always sunny Albuquerque, New Mexico.
 When I'm not helping my clients, I'm learning new skills in business, marketing, website building, design, and promotion.
 And I'm still experimenting.

 If you're the go-it-alone type, I've written a few short workbooks that give some solid tips on getting started.

 I believe that a fulfilling life has many facets.
 "All work and no play makes Jack a dull boy."
 At the end of the day, you can find me studying and teaching Japanese martial arts, reading, cycling, or dreaming about my next tavel destination!